gjcooper/UoN-MRCourse-2016/slideshow.md

 * Idea is to map the brain for critical functions like verbal, motor , sensory and executive function.

-* Assessment of the effects of stroke, tumors etc can also be performed.
+* Assessment of the effects of stroke, tumours for example can also be performed.

 ]
 ???